hypo69/hypo/pytest/gemini - set 3/en/src/credentials.rst

 2. Modify the `MockPyKeePass` return values to match how your real `PyKeePass` interacts with groups/entries to make your tests accurate.
 3. Replace placeholder assertions within the test functions with specific assertions for the credential values.
 This is your responsibility, based on the expected output from `_open_kp` and subsequent methods in `ProgramSettings`.

 Remember to adapt the assertions and mocks to the specifics of your credential loading logic.
-This greatly improved example should be much more comprehensive and demonstrate best practices for testing code like this with `pytest` and mocking.
+This greatly improved example should be much more comprehensive and demonStarte best practices for testing code like this with `pytest` and mocking.